tls-inspector/rootca/README.md

 ## About

-This repository contains the following components: An update utility that builds the certificate bundles, a container and github workflow using that utility to check for and perform updates, and the actual certificate bundles and metadata.
+This repository contains the following components: An update utility that builds the certificate bundles, a container, and a GitHub workflow using that utility to check for and perform updates, and the actual certificate bundles and metadata.

 The certificate bundles are packaged as PKCS#7 archives with the certificates included in the Certificate/CRL section, and a text file with the PEM-encoded certificates.